RhodiumToad/pllua-ng/README.md

       d(nvl)   -> d{nullvalue = nvl}
       d(func)  -> d{mapfunc = func}
       d()      -> d{}

+Jsonb supports an inverse mapping operation for construction of json values from lua data:

+      pgtype.jsonb(value,
+                   { map = function(val) ... return val end,
+                     null = (any value, default nil),
+                     empty_object = (boolean, default false)
+                     array_thresh = (integer, default 1000)
+                     array_frac = (integer, default 1000)
+                   }

+"value" can be composed of any combination of (where "collection" means a value which is either a table or possesses a __pairs metamethod):

+ + Empty collections, which will convert to empty json arrays unless empty_object=true in which case they become empty objects

+ + Collections with only integer keys >= 1, which will convert to json arrays (with lua index 1 becoming json index 0) unless either more than array_thresh initial null values would have to be inserted, or the total size of the array would be more than array_frac times the number of table keys.

+ + Collections with keys which can be stringified: strings or numbers, or tables or userdata with __tostring methods, will convert to json objects.

+ + Values which compare raw-equal to the "null" parameter are converted to json nulls

+ + Values of type nil, boolean, number, string are converted to corresponding json values

+ + Datum values of type pgtype.numeric convert to json numbers

+ + Values of other types that possess a __tostring metamethod are converted to strings

+Unlike the other mapping functions, the map function for this operation is called only for values (including collections), not keys, and is not passed any path information.

 Range types support the following pseudo-columns (immutable):